All About Transportation Managers

 Coordination: Adjusting actions in relation to others' actions.

 - Airline Dispatcher

 - Airport Manager

 Job Outlook for Transportation Managers

-In 2016, there was an estimated number of 115,500 jobs in the United States for Transportation Manager.
+In the United States, there were 115,500 jobs for Transportation Manager in 2016.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 7,800 new jobs for Transportation Manager by 2026.
 There will be an estimated 9,700 positions for Transportation Manager per year.

 The states with the most job growth for Transportation Manager are Utah, Nevada, and South Carolina.
 Watch out if you plan on working in Maine, Alaska, or District of Columbia.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Transportation Managers is somewhere between $56,050 and $158,370.

 Transportation Managers who work in District of Columbia, Delaware, or New York, make the highest salaries.